espimarisa/hibiki/README.md

 [Hibiki][hibiki] is an easy, customizable, and powerful all-in-one Discord bot that does anything that your server needs.

 Written in [TypeScript][typescript] and powered by [Eris][eris] and [Node.js][nodejs], Hibiki is designed to have the perfect blend of customizability, ease-of-use, and stability.
-Unlike most Discord bots, Hibiki is both simple to use but also very tweakable.
+Unlike most Discord bots, Hibiki is both simple to use but also very tweakable and powerful.

 ## Invite

 You can invite Hibiki using [this Discord link][invite].
+The only official instance of Hibiki is `Hibiki#1448 (493904957523623936)`.
+By inviting Hibiki, you agree to our [privacy policy][privacy].

-Any other instances of Hibiki are **unofficial** and could carry privacy or security concerns.
-You can view our official privacy policy [here][privacy].
-The only official instance is `Hibiki#1448` `(493904957523623936)`.
+Additionally, we don't support self-hosting or give support/answer questions for doing such.
+However, the bot is easily self hostable with some basic knowledge.

 ## Features